Engee documentation

 Details

-Select the forbidden zone width value from the list of predefined options or specify a custom value.
+Select a restricted area width value from the list of predefined options or specify a custom value.

 Values